Distilling Revival across New Jersey and a Renaissance

-New Jersey Distillers Map
+New Jersey Distillers & Craft Brewers Interactive Map

 Distillation Process

-First of all, distilling, or distillation (where “still” comes from) is a process.
+First of all, distilling, or distillation (where “still” comes from), is a process.
 It’s also a science (alchemy, chemistry).
 Distillation has a long history going back to the 1st Century.
 Archaeological evidence indicates that the actual distillation of beverages began in the Jin and Southern Song dynasties in China.
 Aristotle talked about it in his Meteorologica.
 The bottom line – it’s been going on for a while.

-Distillation is “purifying a liquid by heating and cooling separating the component substances from a liquid mixture by selective evaporation and condensation.”
+Distillation is“purifying a liquid by heating and cooling, separating the component substances from a liquid mixture by selective evaporation and condensation.”
 Distillation is widely used in industries that refine oil, desalinate water, create liquor, beer, and wine, and produce many chemical products used in homes and factories.
 We’re going to focus on liquor, the industrial version, not the home version.
-Alcoholic beverages are produced by distillation of a mixture produced from alcoholic fermentation.
+Alcoholic beverages are produced by the distillation of a mixture produced from alcoholic fermentation.
 Spirit refers to a distilled beverage containing no added sugar and at least 20% alcohol by volume (ABV).
 Since this is interactive – see what Adam Rogers says about his book PROOF, The Science of Booze:

-The Prohibition Era
+That Constitutional Prohibition Era

 The Changing US Constitution

 Prohibition started with the 18th Amendment to the United States Constitution.
 For history buffs, the one before created the voting of United States Senators by the people of each state (17th Amendment).
 And the one after, the 19th Amendment, gave women the right to vote (1920).
-To sum up the 18th Amendment;
+To sum up the 18th Amendment

 “Declared the production, transport, and sale of alcohol illegal (though not the consumption or private possession).